Brussels Griffon vs Brittany: Complete Comparison (2026)

 Health and Lifespan Comparison

 Brussels Griffon has a typical lifespan of 12-15 years, while Brittany lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 Brussels Griffon is predisposed to Respiratory Issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Brittany faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Brittany faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Brussels Griffon has 3 documented predispositions compared to 2 for Brittany, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health